NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

       ++model.offload_adam_states=True \
       ++model.mcore_gpt=True

-The above example launches the reward model critic server on 8 gpus and 1 node.
+The above example launches the reward model Critic server on 8 GPUs and 1 node.
 Please make sure to change ``trainer.devices``, ``trainer.num_nodes`` depending on your model size and scale.
-Aligner will work on any scale.
-Also make sure to tune the `trainer.ppo.inference_micro_batch_size` argument, this sets how big of a batch the PPO actor is allowed to send to the critic per DP rank.
+NeMo-Aligner will work on any scale.
+In addition, make sure to tune the `trainer.ppo.inference_micro_batch_size` argument as this determines the batch size the PPO Actor is allowed to send to the Critic per DP rank.

 Launching the Initial Policy and PPO Actor Training
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%